pynec/Ms.SSLI/README.md

 Next step:
 load this up to graham now that the command line stuff will work (for the slurm file).
 (I dont think the javac command will be necessary on graham since I think the .jar file is a compiled version of the classes).

+Update 4/1/2021
+Big progress!

+HOW TO MAKE A JAR FILE

+Directory:
+/Users/cassandrepyne/eclipse-workspace/missingness/src/missingness

+1. make a manifest file: emacs MANIFEST.MF

+In the manifest file:

+Manifest-Version: 1.0
+Main-Class: missingness.miss_analysis_opt

+Where miss_analysis_opt is the class and missingness is the package
+- since there are two classes, we just use the one with the main method (miss_analysis_opt)

+2. Place the class files in a directory names after hte package

+mkdir missingness

+Move miss_analysis_opt.class and SSLT_iterations.class to missingness

+3. Compile jar file

+jar cmf MANIFEST.MF missingness.jar missingness/

+4. Test run

+java -jar missingness.jar /Users/cassandrepyne/eclipse-workspace/missingness/src/sex_info_sim.txt /Users/cassandrepyne/Documents/sim_variants.txt

+RUNNING ON GRAHAM
+1. Load modules
+module load  nixpkgs/16.09
+ module load java/13.0.1

+2. Test run
+java -jar missingness.jar sex_info_sim.txt sim_variants.txt